 How much do Computer Science graduates earn in the UK?

-Lucrative salaries after graduation is one of the primary reasons why you should study a computer science course in the UK.
+Lucrative salaries after graduation are one of the primary reasons you should study a computer science course in the UK.
 On average, a computer science graduate in the UK can earn £57,500 after graduation.
+Here are the most common job profiles and how much they can earn as graduates.

-Job Profile | Average Salary in UK |
+Job Profile | Average Salary in the UK |

 ---|---|